-Diploma holders in this course are required to analyze reasons for failure of different components and select the required materials for different applications for this purpose.
-It is essential to teach those concepts, principles, applications and practices covering stress, strain bending moment, shearing force, shafts, columns and springs.
-Hence the subject has been introduced.
+Diploma holders in this course are required to analyze reasons for failure of different components and select the required materials for different applications.
+For this purpose, it is essential to teach them concepts, principles, applications and practices covering stress, strain, bending, moment, shearing force, shafts, columns and springs.
+Hence this subject has been introduced.
 It is expected that efforts will be made to provide appropriate learning experiences in the use of basic principles to the solution of applied problems to develop the required competencies.

-1. Stresses and Strains
+1. Stresses and strains

--Concept of load, stresses and strain

--Tensile, compressive and sheer stresses and strains
+- Concept of load, stresses and strain - Tensile, compressive and shear stresses and strains hardening, Stress strain diagram, Ultimate strength and breaking stress,

--Concept of elasticity, elastic limit and limit of proportionality
+- Concept of elasticity, elastic limit and limit of proportionality